 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each light yellow, round, biconvex, bevelled-edge tablet with " > " on one side and "ML" over "7.5" on the other contains 7.5 mg of meloxicam.
+Each light yellow, round, biconvex, bevelled-edged tablet with " > " on one side and "ML" over "7.5" on the other contains 7.5 mg of meloxicam.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, and sodium citrate.

-Each light yellow, convex, bevelled-edge, round tablet with " > " on one side and "ML" over "15" on the other contains 15 mg meloxicam.
+Each light yellow, convex, bevelled-edged, round tablet with " > " on one side and "ML" over "15" on the other contains 15 mg meloxicam.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, and sodium citrate.